 Good triumphs over evil, Arthur and Mina are reunited, and Van Helsing lives to kill a vampire another day.

 The Remarkable Helen Cushing

-If you remember from my post on Hamlet (1948), the spunky Helen Cushing was responsible for getting her husband’s television career up and running in 1951.
+If you remember from my article on Hamlet (1948), the spunky Helen Cushing was responsible for getting her husband’s television career up and running in 1951.
 And it was television that finally made Peter Cushing a star.